Florida eviction process? From Florida Landlord Eviction Service:

 • Seven-Day Notice with Cure: For lease violations that can be corrected (e.g., removing an unauthorized pet).
 A tenant has seven days to correct the violation or vacate.

-• Seven-Day Notice without Cure: For repeated or serious violations that can’t be corrected.
+• Seven-Day Notice without Cure: For repeated or severe violations that can’t be corrected.

-• 15-Day Notice: Used for tenants with no written lease or when ending a month-to-month tenancy.
+• 30-day Notice: Used for tenants with no written lease or when ending a month-to-month tenancy.

 Filing the Eviction Complaint